A 2-Day Seminar Taught by David Wilson, Ph.D.

 Lodging Reservation Instructions

-Embassy Suites, 1776 Benjamin Franklin Parkway, Philadelphia, PA 19103.
-A block of guest rooms has also been reserved at a special rate of $179 per night.
-This location is less than a 10 minute walk to the seminar location.
-In order to make reservations, call 1-800-Embassy and identify yourself by using group code HRZ or click here.
-For guaranteed rate and availability, you must reserve your room no later than Tuesday, September 19.
+A block of guest rooms has also been reserved at Hotel 1600, 1600 Rhode Island Ave NW, Washington, D.C. at a special rate of $189 per night.
+This hotel is about a 2-minute walk to the seminar location.
+In order to make reservations, click here and enter the group code STATISTICALH.
+Next, click the orange ‘Check Availability’ button on the right to view available rooms.
+For guaranteed rate and availability, you must reserve your room no later than Thursday, September 26, 2019.

 - Logic of meta-analysis

 - Computing effect sizes

 - Random-effects meta-analysis

 - Creating forest plots

 - Robust standard errors for dependent effect sizes

 - Assessing publication bias

 “This course is well-designed to accommodate both the experienced meta-analyst as well as the novice.
 It offers something for everyone interested in learning more about the topic and provides relevant take-aways and materials for conducting either your first or hundredth meta-analysis!
 Thank you for such an informative and comprehensive course!”